semaphoreci-demos/semaphore-demo-ios-swift-xcode/README.md

 ## Todo

-- [ ] Write down what each unit and UI test does (in plain English)
+- [x] Write down what each unit and UI test does (in plain English)
-- [ ] Delete the original unit and UI tests
+- [ ] Delete the original unit and UI tests (apart from the import statements)
 - [ ] Re-implement those tests (without looking)
 - [ ] Compare your answers to the original solutions

+## The tests

+Reimplement these tests:

+**Unit Tests**

+- [ ] Create a test case called 'TowerInstanceTests'
+    - [ ] Create a a setup function.
+It should create a test variable to store a dummy tower, use the implicit unwrapped optional.
+    - [ ] 'testLocationShouldBeCreatedFromLatitudeAndLongitudeProperties' - check you can access the location's latitude and longitude for a Tower instance.
+Pay attention to accuracy.
+    - [ ] 'testCityAndCountryShouldConcatenateCityAndCountry' - self-evident.
+    - [ ] 'testFormattedHeightIncludesUnits' - self-evident.
+- [ ] Create a test case called 'TowerStaticTests'
+    - [ ] 'testTallestTowersShouldNotBeEmpty' - self-evident.

+**UI Tests**

+- [ ] Create a test case called 'TallestTowersUITests'
+- [ ] Set up the app to launch
+- [ ] Check that 'Burj Khalifa' exists in the list and tap on it
+- [ ] Check that 'Shanghai Tower' exists in the list and tap on it
+- [ ] Tap on a tower entry and check the details match that tower